-- 1. Reimbursement for travel expenses for outside consultants, contractors and vendors as described herein may be paid as long as all the following conditions have been met: - a.
-The particular service and travel expense is specified, authorized and approved in advance under a signed contract, a professional services agreement, a letter of agreement, or a preauthorization for travel form; - b.
-The expenses are consistent with this Travel Policy or are otherwise specified under the Travel Procedures or contract; - c.
-The request for reimbursement of travel costs complies with the Travel Procedures; and - d.
-Receipts are provided when required.
+1. Reimbursement for travel expenses for outside consultants, contractors and vendors as described herein may be paid as long as all the following conditions have been met:

+- a.
+The particular service and travel expense is specified, authorized and approved in advance under a signed contract, a professional services agreement, a letter of agreement, or an expenditure request for travel; - b.
+The expenses are consistent with this Travel Policy or are otherwise specified under the Travel Claim Procedures or contract; - c.
+The request for reimbursement of travel costs complies with the Travel Claim Procedures; and - d.
+Receipts are provided when required. - 2.
+If the travel expenses claimed under a contract or agreement are designated specifically and have been approved in the contract, they may be paid as part of the payment for an invoice for payment of services and expenses under the contract rather than under the requirements of the Travel Claim Procedures, as long as receipts are provided.